Cause:

 =-=-=-=-

-A probabilistically causes B if A’s occurrence increases the probability of B. This is sometimes interpreted to reflect imperfect knowledge of a deterministic system but other times interpreted to mean that the causal system under study is inherently probabilistic, such as quantum mechanics.
+if A’s occurrence increases the probability of B. This is sometimes interpreted to reflect imperfect knowledge of a deterministic system but other times interpreted to mean that the causal system under study is inherently probabilistic, such as quantum mechanics.

 Immediate Cause

-immediate, intermediate and distant causes
+Causes can be: immediate, intermediate and distant causes

-1) root cause, 2) immediate antecedent, 3) object support, and 4) predominance.
+3) object support, and

-Then, the six causes are:
+The six attributes of causes are:

 1) instrumentality (kāraṇahetu), deemed the primary factor in result production;